bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Example, HTML for the Folder." />
 </p>

-If we come over and look at the index file, you&apos;ll notice that we have a <b>div</b> with an ID of slider, and then an unordered list with list items for each of the images for the slides in the slideshow.
+<p>If we come over and look at the index file, you&apos;ll notice that we have
+a <b>div</b> with an ID of slider, and then an unordered list with list items for each of the images for the slides in the slideshow.
 This is actually a fairly common setup that you will find for image slider scripts that you might find around the web.
-Then I&apos;ve just got some links for the previous and next buttons.
+Then I&apos;ve just got some links for the previous and next buttons.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~ 283/284. html with basic jquery image slider (170) ~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">